Existence theory for magma equations in dimension two and higher: Solitary Waves

 In addition, from \eqref{DE bound} and Lemma \ref{lem Qr} we have that

-Thus, the point $(Q_{\tau},\mu_c)$ must lie in the region below the graph of $\mu_1(Q)$ and above the graph of $\mu_3(Q)$ (see Figure \ref{FIG MUi}).
+Thus, the point $(Q_{\tau},\mu_c)$ must lie in the region below the graph of $\mu_1(Q)$, where $F_1(Q,\mu)<0$, and above the graph of $\mu_3(Q)$, where $F_3(Q,\mu)>0$ (see Figure \ref{FIG Fi} and Figure \ref{FIG MUi}).
 Note that item (4) of Lemma \ref{LEM mui properties} guarantees that such a region is nonempty.